 Of 42 reported cases of anti-union discrimination and unfair labour practices, authorities acted on only eleven.
 Employers, meanwhile, are allegedly actively promoting yellow unions, company-friendly bodies designed to crowd out genuine worker representation.

-In the ready-made garment sector is Bangladesh’s largest export industry, employing millions.
-And yet not a single collective bargaining agreement was active or concluded during the reporting period.
+The ready-made garment sector is Bangladesh’s largest export industry, employing millions of workers.
+However, the report underscores the need to strengthen collective bargaining agreements (CBAs) at the workplace level, which remain very limited in number.
 The government’s 18-point tripartite agreement, signed in September 2024 and heralded as a major achievement, was already raising concern among affiliates about uneven implementation across industrial areas.
 These figures suggest those concerns were well founded.

 Ratification without protection